Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 Recent News
 ===
++ Feb, 2023, I was invited to be a reviewer for ICCV.
 + Feb, 2023, One paper, 'Artificial Intelligence Based Analysis of Corneal Confocal Microscopy Images for Diagnosing Peripheral Neuropathy: A Binary Classification Model' was accepted by **Journal of Clinical Medicine (JCM, 2022 IF: ~ 4.964)**
++ Jan, 2023, I was invited to be a reviewer for MedIA.
 + Nov, 2022, One paper, 'Bilateral Adaptive Graph Convolutional Network on CT based COVID-19 Diagnosis with Uncertainty-Aware Consensus-Assisted Multiple Instance Learning Medical Image Analysis' was accepted by **Medical Image Analysis (MedIA, 2022 IF: ~ 13.828).**
 + Nov, 2022, One paper, 'Transportation Object Counting with Graph-Based Adaptive Auxiliary Learning' was accepted by **IEEE-Transactions on Intelligent Transportation System (IEEE-TITS, 2022 IF: ~9.551)**.
 + Nov, 2022, I gave a [talk](https://sz.ustc.edu.cn/xwgg_show/993.html) at the **2nd Dushu (独墅) Youth Academic Forum** at Suzhou Institute For Advanced Research, USTC (中科大苏州高研院).
 Thanks for [Prof. S.Kevin Zhou](http://miraclelab.site/?page_id=149)'s invitation.